snobu/azure-keyvault-things/Python/README.md

 # Fetch secrets from Azure Key Vault in Python 3.x

-Should work for Python 2.x as well, just rewrite the print statements.

 ## Usage

+It will try Managed Credentials then fallback to Managed Credentials via `az` CLI, then fallback to `.env`.

-Create an `.env` file with the following content:
+For the last option, create an `.env` file with the following content:

 ```
 AZURE_TENANT_ID=<Your tenant ID>